 If you hire a lawyer and the other driver’s insurance company contacts you, decline to answer.
 Inform them that your attorney will contact them.
 If an attorney or anyone on an attorney’s behalf attempts to solicit your case at the hospital, scene of the accident, by phone call or letter, ask them to leave.
 It is wrong for them to reach out to you directly after your accident.

 Should I settle with the insurance company?

 An insurance company’s first offer is likely not the best possible offer.
 Insurance adjusters profit from lowballing settlements to protect the company’s bottom line.
 As a rule of thumb, you should consult your case with an attorney if there was significant property damage and or personal injury.
 If you are injured, they will probably not account for all of your injuries, which can be costly in the future.

-Call us today at 1-800 INJURED to review your options with an attorney.
+Call us today at 1-800 INJURED to be connected with an attorney who will review your options with you.
 Our network of professional car accident attorneys do not require any out-of-pocket fees, and they handle cases on a contingency fee basis.
 This agreement ensures that you will not pay any legal fees unless your attorney recovers compensation.

 Should I go to the doctor after a minor injury?